-Barrie Home Inspection has over 20 years of actual Home Inspection Experience and has completed over 8,000 inspections.
-As a Certified Building Code Official with the Ontario Building Officials Association and a Certified Master Inspector, these qualifications allow you Peace of Mind when making your next purchase.
+Barrie Home Inspection has over 20 years of actual Home Inspection Experience.
+He has completed over 8,000 inspections.
+As a Certified Building Code Official with the Ontario Building Officials Association and a Certified Master Inspector, this expertise gives you Peace of Mind.
+Call Roger Frost when making your next purchase.

-Every home has some issues, even brand new homes.
+Every home has some issues, even brand-new homes.
 A Professional Home Inspection can protect you from the unexpected, which could cost you a lot of money.
-Buying a brand new home does not provide you anymore protection other than what the Tarion Warranty provides, and that is not guaranteed.
+Buying a brand-new home comes with a Tarion Warranty.
+This warranty program has had many problems in the past.

 Home Inspections Barrie – What is a Home Inspection